(Back to Haunted Movies Index)

 GHOSTWATCHER (2002 — R)

 With the mystery of the perils somehow attached to the events of the year before, Laura must force herself to recall her past and face her fears.
 But what do you do when your fears are dead?
 With Laura ready to dredge up the past it seems Dr. Dean and Laura will have to find the corpse of Dixon, Laura's old stalker and murderer of her family.
-Having killed off her family it seems Laura killed Dixon and buried his body in the old barn.
+After having killed off her family, it seems Laura killed Dixon and buried his body in the old barn.
 With everything gone haywire around Laura she is convinced that Dixon is somehow trying to find a body so he can transpose his spirit and come back to finish what he started.
 But with Laura's intense case of agoraphobia it is up to Dr. Dean and Nikki, the co-player in Dixon's death, to discover the body before Dixon gets to them first.
-In a turn of events that exposes the truths behind the situation the audience is left to wonder, how exactly do you stop an immortal ghost and his wrath when your hired sidekick is a scam artist?
+In a turn of events that exposes the truths behind the situation, the audience is left to wonder, how exactly do you stop an immortal ghost and his wrath when your hired sidekick is a scam artist?

 Probably one of the most gripping scenes of the film was that of the barn.
 It was predictable, but only to the audience.
 In short that's what made the suspense in "Ghost Watchers".
 In the barn it's not so much about what's going to happen at that point as opposed to how it is going to happen.
-Throughout the film the director relishes on this effect of slowing down the plot to draw out the suspense in the audience.
+Throughout the film the director seems to relish this effect of slowing down the plot to draw out the suspense in the audience.
 Though at times it may have been too slow, overall things were pretty fluid and the continuity was mostly succinct.
-As for the barn scene. well, you know he's not going to be there; it's just a matter of time before the girls realize it too!
+As for the barn scene, well, you know he's not going to be there; it's just a matter of time before the girls realize it too!

 Jillian Byrnes plays Laura Kove, the agoraphobic schizophrenic afraid to leave her house after the events of the previous October left her traumatized.